awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-association-s3outputlocation.md

 ## Properties<a name="aws-properties-ssm-association-s3outputlocation-properties"></a>

 `OutputS3BucketName`  <a name="cfn-ssm-association-s3outputlocation-outputs3bucketname"></a>
-The name of the Amazon S3 bucket\.
+The name of the S3 bucket\.
 *Required*: No
 *Type*: String
 *Minimum*: `3`